-• all in all, you will be able to decide if Croatia is expensive or cheap for your budget
+All in all, you will be able to decide if Croatia is expensive or affordable for your budget.

-Note: This article focuses on prices in Croatia for travelers/tourists.
-If you want to relocate and live here, you should check my Croatia cost of living article instead, as it paints a clearer picture of long-term living here.
+Note: This article focuses on prices in Croatia for tourists.
+If you want to relocate and live here, you should check my Croatia cost of living article instead, as it paints a clearer picture of long-term living costs.

 Food prices in Croatia

 Food costs are generally low in Croatia, even during the high season.
-There are plenty of fast food kiosks offering a quick meal for a low price, but also nice restaurants nearby as well, if you want something a bit more substantial.
+There are plenty of fast food kiosks offering a quick meal for a low price, but also affordable restaurants (local tavernas) if you want something a bit more substantial.

 Here are some examples of prices for various foods and meals, from budget oriented to more expensive: